-Today, the concentration camp stands as a reminder of one of the darkest chapters in our history.
+Today, the Terezin Concentration Camp stands as a reminder of one of the darkest chapters in our history.
 Visiting Terezín paints an all-too-real picture of what transpired in the past and the small hopes that bloomed within its walls.

 Situated around 30 to 40 miles northwest of Prague, Terezín was originally intended as a holiday resort for Czech nobility.
 Built by Emperor Joseph II of Austria in the late 18th century, it was named after his mother, Empress Maria Theresa.
 Terezín consists of two fortresses, a larger one and a smaller one situated across the Eger River, and an enclosed town that housed approximately 7,000 soldiers and their families.

-During WW2, Terezin was converted into a Jewish ghetto, mainly housing Jews from Czechoslovakia.
+During WW2, czech concentration camp terezin was converted into a Jewish ghetto, mainly housing Jews from Czechoslovakia.
 Other deported Jews from countries such as Germany, Austria, the Netherlands, and Denmark were also sent to Terezín, where they were held for months or years, before being sent to extermination camps.

-While it wasn’t exactly an extermination camp, as many as 33,000 prisoners perished within its walls due to malnutrition and disease.
+While Terezin Concentration Camp wasn’t exactly an extermination camp, as many as 33,000 prisoners perished within its walls due to malnutrition and disease.
 Poor living conditions and maltreatment by their captors also contributed to the many deaths within Terezín.

-Who were sent to the Terezín Concentration Camp?
+Who was sent to the Terezin Concentration Camp?

 During WW2, many prisoners were sent to Terezín.
 Among the camp’s prisoners were Jewish veterans from WW1, intellectuals, writers, spiritual leaders, and artists, as well as half-Jewish people.